Diversify Your Vision Datasets with Automatic Diffusion-Based Augmentation: Additional Visualizations

 \subsection{Different Strengths and Text Guidance}

 The performance of \method{} in Section~\ref{sec:experiments} is significantly influenced by the hyperparameters related to the image editing techniques, namely, the edit strength and text guidance.

 The edit strength hyperparameter in the stable diffusion model controls the extent of modifications to the original image, with higher values yielding more noticeable and significant changes.
-We edited iWildCam images using the prompt "a cameratrap photo of a { } near a large body of water in the middle of a field," employing Img2Img and InstructPix2Pix with edit strength ranging from $0.1\to 0.9$ for Img2Img and $1.1\to 1.9$ for InstructPix2Pix.
+We edited iWildCam images using the prompt "a cameratrap photo of a \{ \} near a large body of water in the middle of a field," employing Img2Img and InstructPix2Pix with edit strength ranging from $0.1\to 0.9$ for Img2Img and $1.1\to 1.9$ for InstructPix2Pix.
 Both Img2Img and InstructPix2Pix had text guidance set to 7.5.
 As illustrated in Figure~\ref{fig:wilds_edit_strength}, increasing the edit strength leads to greater departure from the original image, albeit at the risk of class information corruption.

 The text guidance hyperparameter in the stable diffusion model determines how closely the generated output aligns with the textual description.
 Higher values produce outputs that more explicitly conform to the provided text.
-We edited iWildCam images using the prompt "a cameratrap photo of a { } near a large body of water in the middle of a field," using Img2Img and InstructPix2Pix with text guidance values of 5.0, 7.5, and 9.0.
+We edited iWildCam images using the prompt "a cameratrap photo of a \{ \} near a large body of water in the middle of a field," using Img2Img and InstructPix2Pix with text guidance values of 5.0, 7.5, and 9.0.
 The edit strength was set to 0.4 for Img2Img and 1.3 for InstructPix2Pix.
 As Figure~\ref{fig:wilds_text_guidance} demonstrates, higher text guidance results in images with more evident water, as specified in the prompt.
 However, similar to the edit strength hyperparameter, higher text guidance may also lead to greater class information corruption.

 In practice, we found that selecting strength and text guidance values that yield more pronounced edits ultimately resulted in higher performance.
 This is because such edits significantly alter the context, while the filtering step mitigates the effects of detrimental edits.
-For example, running the same experiment as described in Section~\ref{sec:wilds} with strength = 0.3 and text guidance = 5.0 resulted in a macro F1-score of $64.25$.
-This marks an approximate 8 point drop compared to strength = 0.6 and text guidance = 7.5 ($72.34$).
+For example, running the same experiment as described in Section~\ref{sec:wilds} with strength = 0.3 and text guidance = 5.0 resulted in an accuracy of $76.11$\%.
+This marks an approximate 8 point drop compared to strength = 0.6 and text guidance = 7.5 ($84.87$\%).